ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Since clients are always aware whether or not they are using a QUIC proxy, clients are expected to cooperate with proxies in selecting Client Connection IDs.
-A proxy can reject a new Client Connection ID if it is not able to create a unique mapping.
+A proxy detects a conflict when it is not able to create a unique mapping using the Client Connection ID.
-In order to avoid this, clients SHOULD select Connection IDs at least 8 bytes in length with unpredictable values.
-A conflict in Client Connection IDs is indicated by the server replying with a 409 (Conflict) status to a request that contains a Client Connection ID.
+It can reject requests that would cause a conflict and indicate this to the client by replying with a 409 (Conflict) status.
+In order to avoid conflicts, clients SHOULD select Connection IDs of at least 8 bytes in length with unpredictable values.
-A client also MUST NOT select the a matching Client Connection ID for its QUIC connection to the proxy and its QUIC connection to the target, as this inherently creates a conflict.
+A client also MUST NOT select a Client Connection ID that matches the ID used for the QUIC connection to the proxy, as this inherently creates a conflict.

 Note that packets sent in DATAGRAM frames before the proxy has sent its